albarivas/ready-to-fly-sdk/README.md

 1. Go to your Slack workspace and click on "Add Apps".
 Select "Ready to Fly (SDK)".

-NOTE: At the moment, it's not possible to authorize through the app home.
-Make sure to execute the /view-travel-request-status slash command to connect to the org for the first time instead.
+Make sure to execute the /view-travel-request-status slash command or the "Create Travel Request" global shortcut to connect to the org for the first time.
+Your app home won't work until you execute this step.

 Once done that, go to the app home tab --> you should see a couple of travevl requests to review!